ericsonga/TeacherCSP/_sources/CSPImageDecisions/ch15_exercises.rst

         .. tab:: Question

            Fix the indention in the code below so that it runs correctly.
-It posterizes a picture.
+It posterizes a picture which means that it reduces all the colors in a picture to a small number of colors – like the ones you might use if you were making a poster..

            .. activecode::  ch15ex3q
                 :nocodelens: